 The Hayward Field tower helps tell the story of the first 100 years of Oregon Track and Field

 The Hayward Field renovation project took an exciting step Feb.
-1 when crews installed the crown of the 187-foot tall tower.
+1 when crews installed the crown of the signature tower.
 The landmark structure, at the northeast corner of the facility, pays tribute to the University of Oregon legacy with graphics depicting five Oregon track and field icons.